 '''

-cost_dict = {'bad':True}
+cost_dict = { 'bad':True }

 return cost_dict

 '''

 By taking an object oriented approach, M-LOOP can provide a lot more flexibility when controlling your experiment.
-For example if you wish to start up your experiment or perform some initial numerical analysis you can add a customized constructor or \\init\\ method for the class.
+For example if you wish to start up your experiment or perform some initial numerical analysis you can add a customized constructor or init method for the class.
 We consider this in the main example:

-'''

-super(CustomInterface, self).init()

-#Attributes of the interface can be added here

-#If you want to precalculate any variables etc. this is the place to do it

-#In this example we will just define the location of the minimum

-self.minimum\params = np.array([0,0.1,-0.1])

-#You must include the get_next_cost_dict method in your class

-#this method is called whenever M-LOOP wants to run an experiment

-def get_next_cost_dict(self,params_dict):

-#Get parameters from the provided dictionary

-params = params_dict['params']

-#Here you can include the code to run your experiment given a particular set.

-→of parameters

-#In this example we will just evaluate a sum of sinc functions

-cost = -np.sum(np.sinc(params - self.minimum_params))

-#There is no uncertainty in our result

-uncer = 0

-#The evaluation will always be a success

-bad = False

-#Add a small time delay to mimic a real experiment

-time.sleep(1)

-#The cost, uncertainty and bad boolean must all be returned as a dictionary

-#You can include other variables you want to record as well if you want

-cost_dict = {'cost':cost, 'uncer':uncer, 'bad':bad}

-return cost_dict

-'''
+''' #Declare your custom class that inherits from the Interface class class CustomInterface(mli.Interface): #Initialization of the interface, including this method is optional def init(self): #You must include the super command to call the parent class, Interface,... ⇔constructor super(CustomInterface, self).init() #Attributes of the interface can be added here #If you want to precalculate any variables etc. this is the place to do it #In this example we will just define the location of the minimum self.minimum_params = np.array([0, 0.1, -0.1]) #You must include the get_next_cost_dict method in your class #this method is called whenever M-LOOP wants to run an experiment def get_next_cost_dict(self,params_dict): #Get parameters from the provided dictionary params = params_dict['params'] #Here you can include the code to run your experiment given a particular set ⇔of parameters #In this example we will just evaluate a sum of sinc functions cost = -np.sum(np.sinc(params - self.minimum_params)) #There is no uncertainty in our result uncer = 0 #The evaluation will always be a success bad = False #Add a small time delay to mimic a real experiment time.sleep(1) #The cost, uncertainty and bad boolean must all be returned as a dictionary #You can include other variables you want to record as well if you want cost_dict = {'cost':cost, 'uncer':uncer, 'bad':bad} return cost_dict '''

-In this code snippet we also implement a constructor with the \\init\\() method.
-Here we just define a numpy array which defines the minimum\parameter values.
-We can call this variable whenever we need in the get\next\cost\dict method.
+In this code snippet we also implement a constructor with the init() method.
+Here we just define a numpy array which defines the minimum_parameter values.
+We can call this variable whenever we need in the get_next_cost_dict method.
 You can also define your own custom methods in your interface or even inherit from other classes.